tombieli/GEOSHeightCorrection/.docs/README.src.md

 ### Table generation program

 > [!NOTE]
 > This program is intended to generate tables in format similar to those that can be found here [@marianne_koenig_parallax].
 However due to fact, that original files are broken, the program output cannot be fully verified.
-One important difference is that this program don't format in numbers in Fortran's fixed digit numbers sheme, rather numbers are always printed with ~4 digit precision and always are separeted by spaces.
+One important difference is that this program don't format in numbers in Fortran's fixed digit numbers scheme, rather numbers are always printed with ~4 digit precision and always are separeted by spaces.

 Table program run without parameters: